loco147/hope-green-path-ui/README.md

-# quiet-path-ui
+# Quiet path UI
-A user interface for [quiet path routing application](https://github.com/hellej/gradu-pocs) developed within my master's thesis.
+A user interface (route planner) for quiet path route optimization application developed as part of my master's thesis ([github.com/hellej/gradu-pocs](https://github.com/hellej/gradu-pocs)).
+One important goal of this project is to facilitate citizens to find better walking routes as alternatives to the very shortest paths.

 ## Built With
 * React, Redux & Thunk